JeremiahKaren/35percent.github.io/_posts/2016-11-30-draft-blog-post.md

 subtitle: "Enter the subtitle of the blog post here"
 published: false
 ---
+## S106 contributions
+Go through S106 agreements for Elephant & Castle and sum up the total S106 contributions for

+ * Health/GP services
+ * Education
+ * Leisure

+Show how pitiful these are in comparison to the total new number of residents (ca. 15,000)

 ## This is a sub-heading

 This is how to embed an image